jeffschubert/homebridge-daikin-oneplus/README.md

     "enableAwaySwitch": false,          // If true, enable switch accessory to get/set the Away state of thermostats found in Daikin account.
     "enableEmergencyHeatSwitch": false, // If true, enable switch accessory to request auxiliary/emergency heat only.
     "enableOneCleanFan": false,         // If true, enable fan accessory that allows the user to run one clean.
+    "enableCirculateAirFan": false,     // If true, enable fan accessory that allows the user to run the fan constantly at the specified speed.
   }
 ]
 ```